-A picture paints a thousand words.
-Or so the saying goes.
-And by simply looking on antique photos that have withstood the wrath of time, one can learn stories more fascinating than ordinary history textbooks.
+By simply looking beyond antique photos that have withstood the wrath of time, one can learn stories more fascinating than what you usually find in history textbooks.

 10. Magellan’s Monument (1898)

 Magellan’s Monument impressed tourists and passersby with its marble pedestal and a column embellished with bronze anchors, laurel leaves, dolphins, and merlions.
 It also featured a spherical globe bearing the name “Magallanes” to commemorate the country’s earliest conqueror.

 Interesting fact: The monument’s final resting place remains shrouded in mystery up to this day.
 There were stories claiming that the U.S. clean-up crew got rid of the rubble and threw all the remains to the Pasig River.

 9. Bilibid Prison Music Band (1911)

-Away from the mainstream society, the prisoners in Bilibid were forced to put their creative prowess into good use.
+Isolated from the mainstream society, the prisoners in Bilibid were forced to put their creative prowess into good use.
 The Bilibid prison music band of 1911, for example, had their skills honed so they could masterfully offer their talents during special occasions.

-Interesting fact: Now on its new name, the Bureau of Corrections Grand Orchestra and Chorale continues to impress relatives, media, and prison officials alike with their rendition of Broadway music and local love songs.
+Interesting fact: Now with a new name, the Bureau of Corrections Grand Orchestra and Chorale continues to impress relatives, media, and prison officials with their rendition of Broadway music and local love songs.

 8. Death by Garrote (1901)

 A typical garrote usually includes a small seating board, a moving back piece which crushes the upper spine, and a front hinge controlled by a large fourth-rate screw.

 Interesting fact: Prior to execution, the condemned was usually preceded by priests and soldiers for the final walk.
 A man in front carries a sacred banner which was not allowed to be touched by the convict–doing so would reduce his sentence to life imprisonment.

 7. Ilongot Warrior (1900)

 Ilongots are indigenous people with unique traditions shaped by long years of isolation.
 One can easily identify a male Ilongot just by looking for three features: belt, weapon, and headdress (see photo above).

-Although described by Americans as an “altruistic” mission in acquiring the Philippines, the proclamation forced some of the Ilongots to abandon their traditions and get “civilized” by the Western influences.
-This photo shows the male Ilongot before and after American Occupation.
+Although described by Americans as an “altruistic” mission in acquiring the Philippines, the proclamation forced some of the Ilongots to abandon their traditions and get “civilized.”

 6. The Cholera Squad (1900)

 The year was 1902 and a Hongkong vessel just arrived in Manila port.
 A widespread cholera epidemic started soon after, prompting the government to mobilize military surgeons and the so-called cholera squad (see photo above).
-Filipino historian Reynaldo Ileto calls this chaotic period as the “germ warfare” or an extension of Philippine-American War.
-Almost 200,000 civilians died from cholera—a number that overshadowed the 34,000 casualties directly killed in war.

 The crew was equipped with cleaning and disinfecting instruments such as shovels, hoes, rakes, and brooms to stop further disease transmission via contaminated water.

 5. Ifugaos in Wedding Dress (1900)

-Bountiful feasts, animal sacrifices, religious chants, and cultural dances are still evident in Ifugao wedding ceremonies—made even more colourful by the panoramic view of Banaue rice terraces.
+Bountiful feasts, animal sacrifices, religious chants, and cultural dances are still evident in Ifugao wedding ceremonies, made even more colorful by the panoramic view of Banaue rice terraces in the backdrop.

-Interesting fact: After engagement (moma), families of both the bride and groom attend a social gathering known as “kiangan”.
+Interesting fact: After engagement (moma), families of both the bride and groom would usually attend a social gathering known as “kiangan.”
 During this event, a native Ifugao priest (mumbaki) offers a pig and checks the animal’s bile to foresee impending events.

 4. Young Filipino Girl at Coney Island, N.Y.
 (1900s)

 Freak shows of the early 1900s showcased human beings with qualities deserving a spot on Ripley’s Believe It Or Not.
 And because Filipino indigenous groups were a rarity for the American audiences in that era, Bontocs of the Mountain Province easily found their ways to the notorious Coney Island Amusement Park.
-Although the act can be considered offensive by today’s standards, Bontocs amazed curious foreigners with their impressive skills in both blowing poison darts and making brass crafts.
-The photo of the child above symbolizes Filipino innocence suddenly spoiled by greedy opportunists.

-Interesting fact: Philippines’ involvement in Coney Island freak shows began in 1905 when Samuel W. Gumpertz, a successful Missouri showman, made side trips in the country.
-During his visits, he scrounged villages and remote places to find the “most unusual, outlandish and grotesque of human beings.”
+Interesting fact: Philippines’ involvement in Coney Island freak shows began in 1905 when Samuel W. Gumpertz, a successful Missouri showman, made side trips to the country.
+During his visits, he scoured villages and remote places to find the “most unusual, outlandish and grotesque of human beings.”

 3. “Prinsa de Paa” (1906)

 Filipinos didn’t initially use the European charcoal flat-irons to press their baro and sayas.
-Instead, they went more traditional with a crude equipment called “prinsa de paa”, also known in other provinces as “prinsa de mano”, “ligis”, “pagligisan”, or “pagulong”.
-In stark contrast with today’s sleek irons, “prinsa de paa” requires sheer force and sometimes—like in the photo above—combined energy of more than two people.
+Instead, they went more traditional with crude equipment called “prinsa de paa,” also known in other provinces as “prinsa de mano,” “ligis,” “pagligisan,”or “pagulong.”

 Interesting fact: Prinsa de paa was used primarily on heavily starched clothes or any other items without zippers or buttons.
-Wrapped in a solid cylinder, the clothes would then be pressed manually multiple times, rolling back and forth until the clothes are warm and shiny enough.
-Prinsa de paa would eventually gave way to the more popular “prensa” which used the easier “charcoal” method of pressing clothes.
+Wrapped to a wooden rolling pin, the clothes would then be pressed multiple times by stepping on a wooden crossbar above it.

 2. The Godino Twins (1928)

 Born in 1908, Lucio and Simplicio Godino are twins joined at the pelvis by cartilage and skin.
 They were natives of the Samar province but came to New York as part of the infamous Coney Island Circus freak show.

-According to a September 1929 issue of the Texas newspaper “Morning Avalanche”, Lucio was driving the auto at a “rapid speed” and accidentally hit a carabao cart (injuring the driver).
+According to a September 1929 issue of the Texas newspaper “Morning Avalanche,” Lucio was driving the auto at a “rapid speed” and accidentally hit a carabao cart (injuring the driver).
 He was sentenced to jail for five days but Simplicio, who claimed that he was innocent, appealed to the case.